AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/30-Manage AODocs documents/20-Create, modify, delete documents/10-Create new documents with attachments/20-Create new document and attach Drive file copy.md

 If you attach a Drive file using `attachments`, and then edit that attachment's content, the edits happen in the original Drive file because the attachment is a direct link to that file.

-⭑ Note: Once attached to a DMS document, the source Drive file no longer has a visible parent folder in Google Drive.
+⭑ **Note**: Once attached to a DMS document, the source Drive file no longer has a visible parent folder in Google Drive.
 It's still accessible via search and via the "Shared with me" shortcut/folder, but it no longer appears inside its original folder hierarchy (if any).

 However, if you attach a Drive file using `attachmentsToCopy`, that attachment is no longer the original file: it is a copy of it created during the attachment process.

-All these fields correspond to fields in the [ApiDocument](https://api.aodocs-staging.com/docs/aodocs-staging.altirnao.com/1/types/ApiDocument) resource: the fields of the request resource map directly to the fields of the server resource which gets altered by the `PUT` operation before being sent back as a response resource.
+All these fields correspond to fields in the [ApiDocument](/docs/aodocs-staging.altirnao.com/1/types/ApiDocument) resource: the fields of the request resource map directly to the fields of the server resource which gets altered by the `PUT` operation before being sent back as a response resource.

 ### **Sample request**